Sal1316/UCR-VERT-follow-along-coding/05-Third-Party-APIs/01-Activities/24-Stu_jQuery-UI-Interactions/README.md

 ## Acceptance Criteria

-* It's done when the list of skills can be reorganized and sorted using drag-and-drop functionality.
+* ✅It's done when the list of skills can be reorganized and sorted using drag-and-drop functionality.

-* It's done when a placeholder is filling empty space.
+* ✅ It's done when a placeholder is filling empty space.

 ## 📝 Notes